CAMPGROUND NAME: Agua Piedra

 Barbara campground sign).

-NOTE: The last 3.6 miles is a dirt roadway.
+NOTE: The last 3.6 miles are along a dirt roadway.

 GENERAL COMMENTS: